castlegateit/cgit-domain-lookup/README.md

 ### nameservers()

-Returns the domain's name server provider.
+Returns the domain's nameserver provider.

->bool|str hosting()
+>bool|str nameservers()

-Returns the domain's name server provider by checking a whitelist, provided in the class constructor, and then running a WHOIS query on the name server's root domain.
+Returns the domain's nameserver provider by checking a whitelist, provided in the class constructor, and then running a WHOIS query on the name server's root domain.

 This method will return a string on success and false on failure.
-This method will fail if the domain does not name servers or the WHOIS request fails for the name server's root domain.
+This method will fail if the domain does not name servers or the WHOIS request fails for the nameserver's root domain.

 **Example**

-    $domain = new Cgit\domainLookup('castlegateit.co.uk');
+    $domain = new CastlegateIt\Tools\DomainLookup('castlegateit.co.uk');
     echo $domain->nameservers();

 **The example above will output**